 Cross-selling is when you convince the clients to purchase a complementing product to the existing product/service they have.

 Higher upselling and cross-selling rates mean your service departments are doing an exceptional job and successfully convincing customers to spend more on your products.
 This eventually improves the per customer dollar value, another key organizational KPI.

-Customer experiences are built upon small things like the voice tone of your service staff, their eagerness to resolve customer issues, the concern and understanding of the service staff, the time it takes to resolve their queries etc.
+Customer experiences are built upon small things like the tone of your service staff, how they write emails, their eagerness to resolve customer issues, the concern and understanding of the service staff, and the time it takes to resolve their queries.

 The probability of selling to an existing customer is 60-70%, much higher than the 5-20% probability of selling to a new prospect.
 This clearly suggests that retaining your customers is absolutely crucial, not only for your sales figures, but also for your brand image and per customer dollar value.

 Customer retention comes with delightful customer experience and customer service.
 Creating a good experience, that is predictable and consistent will undoubtedly improve customer retention.
 Your customer support team has a major stake in customer retention, and that is why you need to monitor this customer support metric from their perspective.
 Once a sale has been made and the customer is on board, their major contact point is your service staff.

 A rising retention rate means that your services team is doing a great job.
 A decline, on the other hand, means that things are not working as they should.
 Retaining existing customers for the longer term shows that a business has developed loyalty and trust.

 A low customer retention rate can spell doom for your product, if not fixed.
 Take a look at how you can boost customer retention: Based on their usage of your product, customers can generally be classified as new users, occasional users, and power users.
 To engage each of these customers, you’ll have to employ different strategies.